 (note this is all on one line, formatted here for readability)

 The function the above macro depends upon to do it’s work:

-In general, the advice to avoid macros is wise.
-There are known pitfalls, with unexpected side-effects; and debugging can get frustrating when you’re looking at ‘Ghost Code’.
-But still, they are just another tool that can be put to good use in some cases when applied carefully and sparingly.
+In general, the advice to avoid macros is wise, there are known pitfalls.
+But in specific cases they can be put to good use when applied carefully and sparingly.